Your first SCAYLE Add-On

-Write your first Add-on
+Create your first Add-On

 Specific app functionality can be defined using the Admin API (for access to the backend services, such as shop/product data) and the Add-on API (for access to the SCAYLE Panel session data, such as user information).